A unique approach to music education

 We’ll be learning about routing (from mic to speaker), understanding a mixing board: trim, phantom power, EQ, aux sends, buss assignment, panning and fader.
 We’ll also learn how to diagnose and tackle feedback problems.
 You will learn microphone techniques, recording formats: analog and digital, software, audio effects, plugins, converters, compressors, and how to create a better final mix.
 It doesn’t matter if you are a complete beginner or already have experience.

 In this private class, students will be introduced to the basic foundations of singing and vocal production.
-The areas to be covered: understanding the vocal instrument, breathing, tone production and placement, support, and resonance.
+Areas to be covered include: understanding the vocal instrument, breathing, tone production and placement, support, and resonance.
 Students will be given exercises to use in exploring each of these concepts, which will increase vocal agility, range and breath support.
-As the class develops, songs will be introduced, allowing the participants to practically apply what they’ve learned.
-Requirements: simple audition, call for appointment.
+Sight reading skills and basic theory concepts will also be covered.
+As the class develops, songs will be introduced that allow participants to practically apply what they’ve learned.

 With these tools, students will be able to: